Mdeliaskhan04/Mdeliaskhan04/README.md

 *Clear Communication: Transparent and regular updates throughout the testing process.
 *Client Satisfaction: Focused on ensuring complete satisfaction with my services.

-- I’m looking to collaborate on SQA Engineer Intern.
+- I’m looking to collaborate on a remote Junior SQA Engineer.
 - How to reach me:
 - Phone: 01781678998 or 01946766507
 - Facebook: https://www.facebook.com/mdeliash.khan.14/?viewas=100000686899395